 - personal circumstances.

-Decisions on whether to approve special provisions for classroom learning and/or School-based Assessment must be evidence based and made using a range of appropriate sources including professional testing and reports, educational assessments and teacher observations.
+Decisions must be evidence based and made using a range of appropriate sources including professional testing and reports, educational assessments and teacher observations.

-There are a number of ways in which schools can make alternative arrangements to assist students with their learning and to enable them to be assessed against the unit outcomes, including:
+There are a number of ways in which schools can make alternative arrangements to assist students with their learning and to enable them to be assessed against the unit outcomes.

-The decision made by the school needs to reflect the best interest of the student and should be based on the available medical or other professional advice.
+Decisions made by the school need to reflect the best interest of the student and should be based on the available medical or other professional advice.
+Strategies include:

 Learning or tasks that have been missed through illness or other serious cause may be rescheduled.
 If a student has been absent for prolonged periods through illness or other serious cause, they should not be overloaded on their return to school with the classroom learning they have missed and/or both scheduled and rescheduled tasks.
 Careful consideration needs to be given to the management of the student’s workload.

 In some cases the school may decide to allow the student extra time to complete work.
 Additional time may be given immediately after the specific class, at the end of the school day, or during free time during the day, or the student may take work home to complete.
 If an assessment task is undertaken outside the usual class time, the student must sign the appropriate VASS Authentication Record form.